NavasotaBrewing/cli/readme.md

 ## Configuration File
 Before starting, you should be sure you have a configuration file for the RTU.
 See [this documentation page](https://github.com/NavasotaBrewing/documentation/blob/master/RTU_Configuration/configuration.md) on writing a configuration file.

+Note: the configuration file will be validated when launching the CLI.
+If there are any errors, the CLI won't start up.
+This is a useful way to check your configuration file for errors.

 ---------------------

 The CLI contains help pages and command lists.
 You can access them like this: